hilton/hilton.github.com/blog/_posts/2025-04-01-egg-mayo-sandwich.md

 <section>
 <h2 id="assemble">4.
 Assembly</h2>
-<p>Use the spreading knife to scrape the mixture onto the bread from the board,
+<p class="optimisation">Optimisation: use the spreading knife to scrape the mixture onto the bread from the board,
 which takes less time to scrape clean than a round mixing bowl:</p>
 <p><img src="egg-mayo/served.webp" alt="The mixture on sourdough bread" /></p>
 </section>